from training.npr.org: https://training.npr.org/sources/tanisha-fazal/

 Priti Krishtel is a health justice lawyer and the co-founder of I-MAK, a nonprofit that focuses on improving global access to vaccines and medicines by challenging drug patent monopolies.
 Krishtel has spent nearly two decades exposing structural inequities affecting access to medicines and vaccines across the Global South and in the United States.

 Anup Malani is an economist who holds professorships at the University of Chicago’s law school and medical school.
 He also holds research positions at the Schaeffer Center for Health Policy and Economics at the University of Southern California and the National Bureau of Economic Research.

 Nat Gyenes is a researcher who focuses on the intersection of the Internet and public health.
-She leads the Digital Health Lab at Meedan, a technology nonprofit, and studies health and technology as a research affiliate at Harvard University’s Berkman Klein Center for Internet & Society.
+She has looked at how epidemics, prolonged public health challenges and digital health misinformation effect societies.

-Pierre Vigilance is associate dean for public health practice and an associate professor of health policy and management at the Milken Institute School of Public Health at George Washington University.
+Dr. Pierre Vigilance is a lecturer at the Milken Institute School of Public Health at George Washington University.
 He is an expert on health policy, public and community health, social determinants of health, and policy and program development.

 Yanira Cruz is CEO and president of the National Hispanic Council on Aging (NHCOA), which focuses on improving the quality of life for the older Latino population as well as their families and caregivers.
 Cruz is an expert in public health, aging issues and health programs and policies for Hispanics.

 Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University.
 His research interests include health care policy, the design of public institutions and advanced policy analysis.